golioth/docs/docs/device-management/5-ota/README.md

 device Machine Learning model or even sending custom binaries required for your application as part of a deployment.

-Packages and Deployments can be accessed from Golioth Web Console, the [Golioth REST API](/reference/management-api/openapi), or by using the [`goliothctl dfu`](/reference/command-line-tools/goliothctl/goliothctl_dfu) subcommand.
+Packages and deployments can be accessed from Golioth Web Console, the [Golioth REST API](/reference/management-api/openapi), or by using the [`goliothctl dfu`](/reference/command-line-tools/goliothctl/goliothctl_dfu) subcommand.